livingingroups/eas-coding-workshops/20240402-performance/README.md

 [profvis](https://rstudio.github.io/profvis/) is all you need.

-If you're worried about memory, look both for spike and for places where memory is allocated (+, right side of the memory graph) but not release.
+If you're worried about memory, look both for spike and for places where memory is allocated (+, right side of the memory graph) but not released.

-Remember that (on Linux/Mac) `time` here is CPU time, not elapsed time.
-CPU time will be larger than elapsed time in parts of the code that are parallel and less than elapsed time in parts of the code where something other than computation (like fetching a file) is happening.
+Remember that (on Linux/Mac) `time` here is CPU time of the main R process, not elapsed time.
+Time reported here will be less than elapsed time in parts of the code where something other than computation (like fetching a file) is happening.
 See the `Rprof` help page for details on Windows.

 This tool makes a distinction between code it thinks you wrote/care about and package code.
 If you want to dig inside a particular package,